bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/ANSWERS.md

 <!-- Answers to the Short Answer Essay Questions go here -->

 1. Explain how the CPU provides concurrency:
+The CPU can primarily provide concurrency through multiple cores.
+With only one, the CPU cannot handle simultanious tasks as efficiently and may be put under a more intense buren.

 2. Describe assembly language and machine language: